WisGateOS 2 Extensions User Manual

 OpenVPN Client

-OpenVPN is a virtual private network (VPN).
-A VPN is created where a server is deployed that both the Gateway and any number of customer devices (PC, Phone, etc.) can connect to via a public IP address.
-This is possible to implement using any of the backhaul connectivity options the Gateway supports (Ethernet, Wi-Fi, LTE).
-For the LTE backhaul, make sure that the gateway has a static public IP.
+OpenVPN (Open Virtual Private Network) is a type of VPN in which a server is deployed to allow both the Gateway and multiple client devices, such as PCs, phones, and other endpoints, to connect via a public IP address.
+This setup can be implemented using any backhaul connectivity supported by the gateway, including Ethernet, Wi-Fi, or LTE.
+When using LTE as the backhaul, make sure that the gateway has a static public IP address.

-Thus, by connecting to the server via a remote client, can remotely manage the gateway from any point, at any time.
+By connecting to the OpenVPN server from a remote client, the gateway can be securely managed from anywhere, at any time.
 As mentioned above, an OpenVPN server is required.
-This guide shows how to set up a server in the AWS cloud.
+Detailed instructions for deploying a server in the AWS cloud can be found in the How to Configure WisGate Edge v2 Gateways Remote Management - OpenVPN guide.

 Install the OpenVPN Client Extension

-To install the extension, follow the steps in How to Add an Extension.
+To install the extension, follow the steps in How to Add an Extension on WisGateOS 2 2.0.x/2.1.x.

 Configure the OpenVPN Client Extension